TACC/life_sciences_ml_at_tacc/docs/section4/building_containers.rst

 ~~~~~~~~~~~~~~~~~~~~

 We can use the FROM instruction to start our new image from a known base image.
 This should be the first line of our Dockerfile.
-In our scenario, we want to
+In our scenario, we found that
-match our development environment with Ubuntu 24.04.
-We know our code works in
+the pytorch:2.4.1-cuda12.1-cudnn9-runtime image from the official PyTorch repository
+on Docker Hub contained all the dependencies we need in our environment, so that is
-that environment, so that is how we will containerize it for others to use:
+how we will containerize it for others to use:

 .. code-block:: dockerfile

-   FROM ubuntu:24.04
+   FROM pytorch/pytorch:2.4.1-cuda12.1-cudnn9-runtime

-Base images typically take the form `os:version`.
+Base images typically take the form `image_name:version`.
 Avoid using the '`latest`'
 version; it is hard to track where it came from and the identity of '`latest`'
 can change.